We offer two ways to apply online.

 Early Decision 2 (ED2)

+If Cornell is your first choice, we encourage you to complete a binding Early Decision Agreement when you apply.
 This option allows you to submit a seventh semester transcript or a later SAT/ACT score with your application materials.
 If you apply ED2 and are admitted to the college, you must submit a $300 non-refundable deposit postmarked by April 1 and withdraw any applications to other schools.

 Regular Decision (RD)

 Regular Decision applicants will be notified of their admission status no later than April 1.
 If you apply RD and are admitted to the college, you must submit a $300 deposit by May 1.

 The Admission Office will continue to accept late applications on a space-available basis after the stated application deadlines.
 Please contact your admission counselor for more information.